 The kettlebell: one of my personal favorite workout tools, and one that I feel is underutilized by many.
 Some only see kettlebells as a tool for functional training, but in reality they are marvelous for bodybuilding and aesthetic training as well.
-Kettlebells provide for a larger range of mobility than barbells or even dumbbells, helping to maximize the pump and working on different types of muscles or focusing on one in particular.
+Kettlebells provide for a larger range of motion than barbells or even dumbbells, helping to maximize the pump and working on different types of muscles or focusing on one in particular.

 We are starting off our kettlebell workout series by focusing on exercises you can do that strengthen and sculpt back muscles as well as shoulder muscles.
 Besides looking great, strong back muscles can help to improve your posture and align your spine.